 To produce a visually rich, responsive game, with sufficient depth to be enjoyed by children with more coding experience, while being accessible (and forgiving in nature) to absolute beginners.

 Our overall objective is to demystify computer science to Key Stage 3 children, and to empower them to “analyse problems in computational terms” through building a simple understanding of algorithms and Boolean logic (key objectives as defined by the recent UK curriculum reforms).
+A secondary objective is to finish a well-polished, playable prototype of this game by the necessary deadline (22/01/26).

 Concept Development 2.0

 Initial Concepts 2.1

 We began to develop concepts for this project while gathering secondary research on the state of computer science education.
 The three that are briefly present in this section (Text Adventure Game, CPU Puzzle Game and Bee Game) were simple concepts proposed before our focus group at the Bristol Grammar School.
 We have applied SWOT analysis in light of our focus group discussions.
 In section 2.2 (Post Focus-group Concepts) we will show how this allowed the ideas to morph and develop significantly, with some sub-concepts even proposed directly by the pupils.